-- Note 4: The lower 4 bits of each buffer are used during 4-bit transfers.
-Zeros (0) are stored to the upper 4bits when receiving. - Note 5: Transmitting starts at the lowest address.
+Note 4: The lower 4 bits of each buffer are used during 4-bit transfers.
+Zeros (0) are stored to the upper 4bits when receiving.

+Note 5: Transmitting starts at the lowest address.
 Received data are also stored starting from the lowest address to the highest address.
-For example, in the case of SIO1, the first buffer address transmitted is OFFO_H. - Note 6: The value to be loaded to BUF is held after transfer is completed. - Note 7: SIO1CR2/SIO2CR2 are write-only registers and must not be used with any of read-modify-write instruction such as bit operate, etc.
+For example, in the case of SIO1, the first buffer address transmitted is OFFO_H.

+Note 6: The value to be loaded to BUF is held after transfer is completed.

+Note 7: SIO1CR2/SIO2CR2 are write-only registers, which cannot access any of in read-modify-write instruction such as bit operate, etc.